thiago-franco/face-recognition/README.md

 `pip install -r requirements.txt`

+To recognize a set of images based on a model for a given dataset, run

+`python face_recognition.py rec [path to model dataset] [path to images to be recognized]`

+e.g. `python face_recognition.py rec ./datasets/hard ./datasets/medium`

 To evaluate a model, run

 `python face_recognition.py eval [path to dataset directory]`

 e.g. `python face_recognition.py eval ./datasets/easy`

-To recognize an image based on a model for a given dataset, run

-`python face_recognition.py rec [path to dataset directory] [path to image to be recognized]`

 For a more interactive experience, launch the `jupyter notebook` and enjoy :)